Torsion driven Inflationary Magnetogenesis: A Brief Review of Poincar e gauge theory

 thus the contortion tensor is antisymmetric with respect to its first and third indices.
 Next, using Eq. \eqref{eq:affine_decomp} in \eqref{eq:torsion_def_connec} we get

 Equation \ref{eq:cont_tors_relation} using condition \ref{eq:cont_anti_symm} can be inverted and contortion can be expressed in terms of torsion as follows

-In general relativity the connection is torsion free but on account of gauging the Poincaré group it becomes endowed with torsion and spacetime manifold becomes Riemann Cartan \citep{Ali2009,Hehl2012}.
+In general relativity the connection is torsion free but on account of gauging the Poincar\'e group it becomes endowed with torsion and spacetime manifold becomes Riemann Cartan \citep{Ali2009,Hehl2012}.
 So if we consider Lagrangian proportional to Ricci scalar, which can be written as \citep{Shapiro2001}

 then $R$ gets contribution from torsion as well.
 The resulting theory is called Einstein-Cartan-Sciama-Kibble (ECSK) Theory \citep{poplaw2012}.
 This is a theory which approximately resembles Einstein's general relativity but also predicts additional effects which arise due to torsion.